top of page

 BRACKET LEVELS:

 There is (1) a recreational bracket for those who are still learning how to climb easier problems or for those who have never tried bouldering before.
-The grades of these problems range from about V0-V2, and if you aren’t sure of what those grades mean, then this is likely the category you’d enter.
+The grades of these problems range from about VB-V2, and if you aren’t sure of what those grades mean, then this is likely the category you’d enter.
 Basically, these routes are most accessible for someone walking off the street, who’s never climbed before.

 RULES